MicrosoftDocs/windows-dev-docs/hub/powertoys/mouse-utilities.md

 ---
 title: PowerToys Mouse utilities for Windows
-description: A collection of utilities to expand the range of usage for the mouse and cursor ms.date: 04/27/2022 ms.topic: article ms.localizationpriority: medium
+description: A collection of utilities to expand the range of usage for the mouse and cursor. ms.date: 03/01/2023 ms.topic: article ms.localizationpriority: medium
-no-loc: [PowerToys, Windows]
+no-loc: [PowerToys, Windows, Mouse, jump]
 ---

 # Mouse utilities